jenkinsci/claim-plugin/README.md

 ### Allow claiming of failed tests

 To allow claiming of failed tests, add a **Allow claiming of failed test** additional test report features to your test results report post-build action.
+Optional, check **Display claim actions in test results table** to allow direct claiming from the test results pages.

 ![The Claim test test result report feature](./docs/images/test-config-claim.png)